sajjadGG/book-python/data-science/visualization/graphs.rst

 PyDotPlus
 ---------
-PyDotPlus is an improved version of the old pydot project that provides a Python Interface to Graphviz’s Dot language.
+PyDotPlus is an improved version of the old pydot project that provides a Python Interface to Graphviz's Dot language.

 Graphviz